09 Jan Reasonable Compensation and the S Corp Owner

 This factor compares the compensation deduction of officer-owner to the compensation levels of non-owner employees.
 Since the Owner is the sole full-time employee of the Taxpayer, this factor cannot be applied.

 One of the most critical elements in determining reasonableness is the comparison of the compensation in question with compensation paid for similar services by similar enterprises.

 In determining whether the compensation deduction of the Owner is comparable to compensation paid by similar enterprises, the market approach is the most appropriate valuation methodology.
 Applying the market approach examines what similar enterprises pay for similar services under similar circumstances.

 RMA’s Annual Statement Studies

-The previously discussed RMA Annual Statement Studies provide a ratio of “Officers’, Directors’, and Owners’ compensation to sales.”
+The previously discussed RMA Annual Statement Studies provide a ratio of “Officers’, Directors, and Owners’ compensation to sales.”
 Knowing a company’s annual sales, the balance may be used to estimate the prevailing officers’ remuneration.
-However, this ratio was not published for NAICS 713290 in the years 2019 and 2020, presenting a difficulty for analysis.
+However, this ratio was not published for NAICS 713290 in 2019 and 2020, presenting a difficulty for analysis.

 IRS unreasonably reliance observations

-To address the reasonableness of the owner’s reported compensation, one must ask whether the Taxpayer could replace the owner and still generate returns far over the industry.
+To address the reasonableness of the Owner’s reported compensation, one must ask whether the Taxpayer could replace the Owner and generate returns far over the industry.